SomeMWDev/mwutil/README.md

 A CLI tool which helps managing MediaWiki development environments.

+> [!NOTE]
+> This tool is specifically built to work with [mw-dev-kit](https://github.com/SomeMWDev/mw-dev-kit) and will not work
+> in other development environments.

 ## Installation

 Requirements:

 * [uv](https://docs.astral.sh/uv/)
 * for autocompletion: bash or zsh